 Water footprint is part of the R&I activities.
-In 2012, the Group has started to include the water footprint in the Life Cycle Analysis (LCA) of the KWh electric.
+In 2012-2013, the Group has included the water footprint in the Life Cycle Analysis (LCA) of electricity.
 In the coming years, it would also be integrated in the natural gas chain LCA.